VirtuosoResearch/Scalable-finetuning/README.md

 This code provides the implementation to conduct gradient-based (first-order) estimation for fine-tuned language models.
 The experiments involve intruction fine-tuning and chain-of-thought fine-tuning.

 This project has been accepted by EMNLP 2024 Finding.
-Paper link is [here]().

 ### Requirements